 Village Car Park – Can I also remind you that passes for the village car park are again limited this year and will only be issued to Pilton residents if their advance application is approved.

-Cockmill Lane – This year a Temporary One-way Order will be in place in Cockmill Lane from Orchard Gate to Pylle Road (north bound).
-This will allow traffic to turn left or right out of Orchard Gate but there will be no through traffic from the direction of Pylle Road (Pilton).
+Cockmill Lane – Again this year, to improve safety for Cockmill Lane residents and pedestrians, a Temporary One-way Order will be in place in Cockmill Lane from Orchard Gate to Pylle Road (north bound).
+There will be no through traffic from the direction of Pylle Road (Pilton).
 The “Cockmill Lane Pass” will again be restricted to residents of Cockmill Lane and their visitors.
 Passes will also be issued to people with exceptional need to use Cockmill Lane.